The problem we solve

 A gentle check-in follow-up captures which driver is biting, shown to staff as an aggregate breakdown and a week-by-week shape of when each one peaks.

 The signal comes from the student, not from mining grades, log-ins or social feeds.
-Aggregate, small-cell suppressed — support rather than surveillance.
+Cohort views are aggregate and small-group suppressed, and any individual follow-up is permission-gated and audit-logged: support rather than surveillance.

 See the drivers, and the surface for each